 The same as with the regular cattleyas, but here we list the Brazilian laelias.
 This page is where most of the rupicolous laelias, for example, are listed.

-Here we include all mericlones, regardless of if hybrids or species, Brazilian or exotic.
-Makes sense to keep them all together, considering mericlones are really not our specialty.
-So at this point, we are not expecting to add a lot of items to this page.
+Here we include all hybrids, regardless of Brazilian or exotic genera and primary or complex.
+Makes sense to keep them all together, considering hybrids are really not our specialty.
+If at some point we add a lot of items to this page we can always separate them.

 Other - Brazilian